High School of Dundee: Buildings and grounds

 There are also two main playing grounds, Dalnacraig and Mayfield, approximately one mile from the school, at which sports such as hockey, tennis, rugby, football, cricket, and athletics are played.
-Mayfield has undergone massive investment in recent years with new sports facilities, and is the home of Dundee High School Former Pupils’ RFC; it is also let out to other groups.
+Mayfield has undergone massive investment in recent years with new sports facilities, and is the home of Dundee High School Former Pupils' RFC; it is also let out to other groups.
 The school holds an annual sports day at the Mayfield playing grounds in June where the four school houses compete against each other throughout the day.

-Houses

-The school has four houses to which pupils are assigned randomly, or depending on their family history in the school.
-The four houses are Airlie, Aystree (after the house of a Benefactor of the School), Lindores (originally "School"), and Wallace (after William Wallace).
-Junior School get the opportunity to gain house points during class and the senior school gain house-points through competitions such as inter-house debating, and through the results collected from sports day.
-At the end of every session, the points are added together, and the house plate is awarded to the winning house.

 Staff Bullying

-In 2019 the school was required to pay £60,000 as a result of unfairly dismissing the principal teacher of religious, moral and philosophical studies.
-The court found that the rector's treatment of the teacher was “extremely threatening and unpleasant”.
+In 2019, the school was required to pay £60,000 as a result of unfairly dismissing the principal teacher of religious, moral and philosophical studies.
+The court found that the rector's treatment of the teacher was "extremely threatening and unpleasant".
 Judge Ian McFatridge said that evidence from Dr Halliday and Lise Hudson, his deputy and named successor, was not credible or reliable: the school did not contest the ruling.